mirror/dd-wrt/src/router/python/Doc/using/cmdline.rst

    :data:`sys.ps2` and the hook :data:`sys.__interactivehook__` in this file.

-.. envvar:: PYTHONY2K

-   Set this to a non-empty string to cause the :mod:`time` module to require dates specified as strings to include 4-digit years, otherwise 2-digit years are converted based on rules described in the :mod:`time` module documentation.

 .. envvar:: PYTHONOPTIMIZE

    If this is set to a non-empty string it is equivalent to specifying the